netgen/TagsBundle/Resources/doc/INSTALL.md

 ### Use Composer

-Add the following to your composer.json and run `php composer.phar update` to refresh dependencies:
+Add the following to your composer.json and run `php composer.phar update netgen/tagsbundle` to refresh dependencies:

 ```json
 "require": {